juliairsalina/ttaro-ttaro/README.md

-# 따로따로 · tttaro-ttaro-tttaro-ttaro — Split Bill AI Agent
+# 따로따로 · ttaro-ttaro — Split Bill AI Agent

-> **따로따로** (romanized: *tttaro-ttaro tttaro-ttaro*) means “separately” in Korean — the idea that everyone’s share is tracked precisely, separately, and fairly.
+> **따로따로** (romanized: *ttaro-ttaro*) means “separately” in Korean — the idea that everyone’s share is tracked precisely, separately, and fairly.

-tttaro-ttaro-tttaro-ttaro is an AI agent that acts as a group treasurer that detects, splits, explains, reminds, and settles shared expenses between friends, especially during trips, meals, outings, and temporary group activities with human approval (human-in-the-loop).
+따로따로 is an AI agent that acts as a group treasurer that detects, splits, explains, reminds, and settles shared expenses between friends, especially during trips, meals, outings, and temporary group activities with human approval (human-in-the-loop).

 Check out the [Live Web Prototype](https://ttaro-ttaro.vercel.app/).